davidshq/obsidian-plugins-advanced/docs/data-structure.md

 - **Search Query**: Filters by plugin name, author, description, or ID
 - **Show Installed Only**: Filters to show only installed plugins (when implemented)
-- **Updated After**: Filters plugins by their latest GitHub release date
+- **Updated After**: Filters plugins by their latest release date
-  - Uses GitHub API to fetch release dates
+  - First checks stats file (no API calls)
+  - Falls back to cache if available
+  - Only uses GitHub API as last resort if stats and cache don't have the date
   - Caches release dates to improve performance
   - Defaults to showing all plugins (filter not set)